Risk Management Tools & Resources

 • Situation 2: An obstetrician orders genetic testing for a patient, but the testing is not completed due to either a lab failure or patient failure to follow through.
 The test tracking process in the obstetrician’s practice has gaps; thus, no follow up with the lab and/or patient occurs.

 • Situation 3: An obstetrician notes a possible abnormality and sends a pregnant patient for further testing.
-The testing is done but misinterpreted by the testing provider (lab or radiology).
+The testing is done, but the testing provider (lab or radiology) misinterprets the results.
 The initial abnormality continues but the obstetrician does not pursue it any further, having been reassured by the initial test results.

 • Situation 4: An obstetrician orders genetic, ultrasound, or radiologic testing but does not specify any specific abnormality or area of concern.
-The testing provider does the test; however, because the test does not look for specific abnormalities, he/she notes that the test results are normal.
+The testing provider does the test; however, because the test does not look for specific abnormalities, the provider notes that the test results are normal.

 • Situation 5: Prenatal testing reveals an abnormality, which the treating obstetrician documents.
 However, no follow-up testing or counseling is ordered.